 I think we do, and this is a big problem.
 If we design for the ideal person, then we design for no one.
 But if we instead use behavioral science to really understand how people think and make decisions, the results can be powerful.

-Part two of this article explains how best to apply behavioral science and on what industry challenges we should focus.
+Part two of this article explains how best to apply behavioral science and what industry challenges we should focus on.